jessereynolds/flapjack-tutorial/README.md

 ### Verify:

-Reload the flapjack web interface and you should now see the checks from Icinga and/or Nagios appearing there.
+Reload the Flapjack web interface and you should now see the checks from Icinga and/or Nagios appearing there.

 ## Create contacts Ada and Charles